JehanneDussert/serverClientAuthentication/README.md

 ## 🔎 Download encrypted file

-Once encrypted, the file is sent by the server through a socket, the client receives it and writes it into a file.
+Once encrypted, the file (files/encrypted) is sent by the server through a socket, the client receives it and writes it into a file.

 Sending an encrypted file can be complex.
 To get around this problem, each encrypted character is inserted into a buffer which is a char vector.

 I found most of the answers to my questions about sending and receiving encrypted files on Stackoverflow and Youtube.

+Once written, the file is downloaded in files/ and named 'recv'.

 ## 💡 Usage